Students have around 60 majors and 58 minors to choose from for a whopping 3,480 combinations.

-The student-to-faculty ratio is 8:1.
+The student-to-faculty ratio is 3:1 for undergraduate students.

 During Independent Activities Period (IAP), a special 4-week period in January, students can pursue their own educational interests and goals.

 MIT undergraduates can cross-register to take classes for credit at Harvard University, Wellesley College, and Massachusetts College or Art and Design (MassArt).